You probably already know that alcohol is arguably more dangerous than hard drugs – because unlike hard drugs, alcohol is legal and very accessible.

 One million Australians are consuming, on average, eight drinks a day.
 Did you know that alcohol-related illnesses alone kill 15 Aussies daily?

-Here are eleven jaw-dropping alcohol-related incidents.
+Here are twelve jaw-dropping alcohol-related incidents.
 Prepare to be amazed.

 A ball-breaker of a boss—literally

-We don’t know what happened to the rest of the team, but perhaps they all united, sensing a common enemy.
+We don’t know what happened to the rest of the team, but perhaps they all bonded, sensing a common threat.

 Air traffic controller found passed out drunk—while on duty